What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 Every time you make a payment on a credit card, auto loan, student loan, or mortgage, it’s recorded.

-Late payments hurt it and the later they are, the more damage they tend to do.
+On-time payments help your score, and late payments hurt it — the later they are, the more damage they tend to do.

 A payment that’s 30 days late is a problem.
 One that’s 60 or 90 days late is a much bigger one.